allan-jt/Scholarly/README.md

 # Scholarly

 Scholarly is a web application that assists researchers in conducting literature reviews by providing detailed summaries of papers relevant to their search queries.
 It’s intended to demonstrate the use of [Apache Spark](https://en.wikipedia.org/wiki/Apache_Spark), a big data tool that can process large datasets in parallel by distributing tasks across a cluster of computers.
+In this way, Spark enables us to process large amounts of data more efficiently than we can on a single compute.

 ## Table of Contents
 - [Usage](#usage)